 You won’t really meet many people on this portion of the hike.
 I met two shepherds right outside of Dana, and nobody else until I was getting close to Feynan and crossed a few Bedouin camps.

 Where to sleep and eat in Feynan

 The only accommodation option in Feynan is Feynan Ecolodge.
 This is run by the RSCN, and it lives up to its name: only solar power is used to warm the water used for the showers, and no electricity is available in the beautiful, stylish rooms – just in the showers and in the reception area.
 When it gets dark, candles are lit to illuminate the passageways, the rooms and the beautiful dining room.

 Dinner is served buffet style, and it is only vegetarian – meat needs to be refrigerated and this would take too much electricity, which is against the sustainability mission of the ecolodge.
 No alcohol is served on the property, so don’t hope for a beer at the end of a day of hiking.
 But there is plenty of good cold water and delicious lemonade and ginger.

 Feynan also provides packed lunches for those hiking.

 Day 2 – from Feynan to Al Bustan

-Sadly, that was the end of my adventure on the Jordan Trail.
-I spent that night in Shobak, which by the way is one of the nicest places to visit in Jordan, and got some much needed rest at Montreal Hotel.
+Unfortunately, due to my injury this is where I had to stop my hike – I spent the night Shobak, which by the way is one of the nicest places to visit in Jordan, and got some much needed rest at Montreal Hotel.
 I then sought medical help in Jerusalem a few days later.

 To read more about what to visit in Jordan, check my post “All the places to visit in Jordan.”